TCSPP Office of Continuing Education- Digital Badge Programs

 Supporting Individuals with Disabilities in the Workplace

-A four-part series on strategies understanding individuals with disabilities in the workplace and application with diverse clientele.
+A four-part series on strategies for understanding individuals with disabilities in the workplace and application with diverse clientele

 This program provides an intermediate level overview and reflective journey in understanding individuals with disabilities in the workplace and application with diverse clientele.
 Cultural and contextual examples will be explored and discussed throughout this program.
 The four program topics are: